-By the time I did, my dictionary had grown to maybe 30,000 pages and over 100,000 entries.
+By the time I did realize this, my dictionary had grown to about 30,000 pages and over 100,000 entries.
 I was reaching a size limit; 2000-page dictionaries are unwieldy and the typeface too small to comfortably read.
 I saw no way forward if I followed the other big medical dictionaries’ lead and went bigger (page number) and smaller (font size).
 The format was unsustainable and with medical information doubling every few years, the train would derail…

 I realized that the only way to access the information I had, would be to stop adding new material and copy and paste all of the material I had to up to the year 2005 into a database…which meant more Sisyphean labor…before I could continue adding material.

 I am convinced that text-based dictionaries–especially medical dictionaries–are dead men walking.
 This assertion applies in particular to paper products, which are obsolete even before they’re off the printing press, given the time it takes for the author/compilers, proofreaders, and typesetters to each sign off in turn and the book to be printed, shipped to the warehouse and sent from the warehouse to the buyer.
 Many of these concerns also apply to the eBooks…which is why I’m investing no further effort into standalone/one-off dictionary projects.

-As of now, all of the products* carved from the Modern Medical Dictionary database will have database functionality.
-The entries will look a bit different than that of a standard medical dictionary, but it’s tradeoff that I believe readers will find acceptable.
-I had planned to simply close down the eBooks, but Kent Hummel, my web guy, advised against pulling the plug, despite their lack of updating.
+As of 3 years ago, all products carved from the Dictionary of Modern Medical database have had database functionality.
+The entries look a bit different than that of a standard medical dictionary, but it’s tradeoff that readers will find acceptable.
+I had planned to simply close down the eBooks, but Kent Hummel, my web guy, advised against pulling the plug on these works, despite the lack of updating.
 His argument was that some readers prefer something that looks like a book, an opinion based on the books’ continued sales.
 Thanks to Kent, most of the eBooks can still be purchased for your tablet computer.